 Students with a disability or chronic health condition may be able to have reasonable adjustments made to enable them to meet these requirements.

-The School of Psychology is committed to making reasonable adjustments to teaching and learning, assessment, practicums and other activities to enable students to participate in their course.
+The School of Behavioural and health Sciences is committed to making reasonable adjustments to teaching and learning, assessment, practicums and other activities to enable students to participate in their course.
 Reasonable adjustments must not fundamentally change the nature of the inherent requirement.

 Students are required to undertake placement activities in mixed gender environments which reflect the Australian health care context.
 For further information, contact your Course Coordinator.